-Conditions to the Exchange Offer The exchange offer is subject to customary conditions and we may terminate or amend the exchange offer if any of these conditions occur prior to the expiration of the exchange offer.
-These conditions include any change in applicable law or legal interpretation or governmental or regulatory actions that would impair our ability to proceed with the exchange offer, any general suspension or general limitation relating to trading of securities on any national securities exchange or the over-the- counter market or a declaration of war or other hostilities involving the United States.
+Conditions to the Exchange Offer

+The exchange offer is subject to customary conditions and we may terminate or amend the exchange offer if any of these conditions occur prior to the expiration of the exchange offer.
+These conditions include any change in applicable law or legal interpretation or governmental or regulatory actions that would impair our ability to proceed with the exchange offer, any general suspension or general limitation relating to trading of securities on any national securities exchange or the over-the-counter market or a declaration of war or other hostilities involving the United States.
 We may waive any of these conditions in our sole discretion.

-Procedures for Tendering Old Notes A holder who wishes to tender old notes in the exchange offer must transmit to the exchange agent an agent's message, transmitted by a book- entry transfer facility, which agent's message must be received by the exchange agent prior to 5:00 p.m., New York City time, on the expiration date.
-In addition, the exchange agent must receive a timely confirmation of book-entry transfer of the old notes into the exchange agent's account at The Depository Trust Company, or DTC, under the procedures for book-entry transfers described in "The Exchange Offer-How to Tender Old Notes for Exchange."
-Old notes may be tended by electronic transmission of acceptance through DTC's Automated Tender Offer Program, which we refer to as ATOP.
+Procedures for Tendering Old Notes A holder who wishes to tender old dollar notes in the exchange offer mutransmit to Wells Fargo Bank, N.A. (the "dollar exchange agent") an agent's message, transmitted by a book-entry transfer facility, which agent's message must be received by the dollar exchange agent prior to 5:00 p.m., New York City time, on the expiration date.
+In addition, the dollar exchange agent must receive a timely confirmation of book-entry transfer of the old notes into the dollar exchange agent's account at The Depository Trust Company, or DTC, under the procedures for book-entry transfers described in "The Exchange Offer-How to Tender Old Notes for Exchange."
+Old dollar notes may be tendered by electronic transmission of acceptance through DTC's Automated Tender Offer Program, which we refer to as ATOP.
 Custodial entities that are participants in DTC must tender old notes through ATOP.
 A letter of transmittal need not accompany tenders effected through ATOP.
 Please carefully follow the instructions contained in this document on how to tender your securities.
-See "The Exchange Offer-Book Entry Transfers."
+See "The Exchange Offer-DTC Book Entry Transfers."
+To tender book-entry interests in old euro notes in the exchange offer, the holder of the old euro notes on the records of Euroclear or Clearstream, Luxembourg must contact either Euroclear or Clearstream, Luxembourg to arrange to block such holder's account.
+In lieu of delivering a letter of transmittal to Citibank, N.A. (the "euro exchange agent"), you must, unless otherwise instructed by Euroclear or Clearstream Luxembourg, notify Euroclear or Clearstream, Luxembourg, as the case may be, to deliver to the euro exchange agent prior to 5:00 p.m., New York City time, on the expiration date, a computer-generated message, in which the holder of the old euro notes acknowledges and agrees to be bound by the terms of the letter of transmittal.
+In all other cases, a letter of transmittal must be manually executed and received by the euro exchange agent before 5:00 p.m., New York City time, on the expiration date.
 U.S. Federal Tax Consequences Your exchange of old notes for new notes in the exchange offer will not result in any gain or loss to you for United States federal income tax purposes.
+See "Material United States Federal Income Tax purposes.
 See "Material United States Federal Income Tax Consequences."
-Use of Proceeds We will not receive any cash proceeds from the exchange offer.
-We will pay all expenses incident to the exchange offer.
-See "Use of Proceeds" for a discussion of the use of proceeds from the issuance of the old notes.
-Exchange Agent Wells Fargo Bank, N.A.
-Consequences of Failure to Exchange Old notes that are not tendered or that are tendered but not accepted will continue to be subject to the restrictions on transfer that are described in the legend on those notes.
-In general, you may offer or sell your old notes only if they are registered under, or offered or sold under an exemption from, the Securities Act and applicable state securities laws.
-We, however, will have no further obligation to register the old notes.
-If you do not participate in the exchange offer, the liquidity of your notes could be adversely affected.